bchu/bchu.github.io/source/_posts/2015-03-24-the-discovery-of-magic.markdown

 Some specific trends that I believe will play out in my lifetime:

 1. **We will discover magic (again).** Life and society will be transformed several times over by advances in science and engineering.
 I don't have a single shred of doubt about this.
 I can't tell you exactly what will change, though, except that they will involve rapidly growing fields like biotech, energy, and computing <a name="3-back" href="#3">[3]</a>.
-If only to prepare myself, I like to describe the future as having the kind of change we would call magic <a name="4-back" href="#4">[4]</a>.
+If only to prepare myself, I like to describe the future as having the kind of change we would call magic: sufficiently advanced technology.

 2. **We will live drastically longer lives.** As a result of advances in medicine, I will probably live beyond the age of 120.